 Matza also provided an update on investments elsewhere in the Corridor, including the refurbishing of Angola’s Benguela rail line, which has seen an initial investment by the US Development Finance Corporation of $250m.
 Another planned project is the building of 800 kilometres of greenfield rail in Angola, DRC and Zambia, which according to Matza is “the most ambitious commercially led infrastructure (project) on the continent that the US has supported.”

 Major investment will be needed for these ambitious infrastructure projects.
 According to the Harvard International Review, the corridor’s cost will be between $1bn and $2.3bn.
 Matza said the Africa Development Bank has committed $500m, while Italy has pledged $320m towards the project.
-Fundraising for the greenfield rail project is currently underway, with commercial lenders being sourced.
+Further fundraising for the greenfield rail project is currently underway, with commercial lenders being sourced.
 The rail is offering pre-booked capacity to investors as a way to acquire funds for the project.

 Competition with China for critical minerals